 How to Find Someone’s Net Worth

 Nancy Patterson - July 15, 2022

-The first step to finding someone’s net worth is to identify what assets and liabilities they own.
-Assets add value to a person’s net worth, while liabilities reduce that value.
+Initially, you need to find which assets and liabilities count when considering someone’s net worth.
+Remember, assets will always add value to a person’s net worth, while liabilities will always reduce that value.

 Where to Look for Assets?

-- Real Estate To find out how much real property a person owns, visit the county assessor’s office to do your research.
-Make sure to visit the assessor’s office closest to the property’s location.
-Easier still, you can run a property owner search on CheckPeople.com.This research will reveal which homes, vacant lands, and other real property an individual owns.
+When determining how much real property an individual owns, look no further than the county assessor’s office.
+Visit the assessor’s office closest to the property’s location.
+Additionally, you can run a property owner search through a background check platform.
+This search will find which homes, vacant land, or other property someone owns.

-The SEC mandates that all publicly traded companies disclose stock holdings, executive stock options, agreements, and other details that indicate an individual’s net worth.
+The SEC mandates that all publicly traded companies disclose the executive stock options, stock holdings, agreements, and other details highlighting an individual’s net worth.

-These items include possible assets verified by checking the person of interest’s name on the USPTO website.
+These items include possible assets verified by checking an individual’s name on the USPTO website.

-How to Calculate Net Worth?
+How to Calculate Someone’s Net Worth?